bytesoftio/use-async/readme.md

 ## useAsync

 Function `useAsync` takes any other function that returns anything that can be *awaited* and returns its result as soon as the promise resolves.
-You also get some useful things like a `loading` indicator, the possible `error` that might have been thrown / or occurred through rejection and a `retry` function to rerun the async procedure.
+You also get some useful things like a `loading` indicator, the possible `error` that might have been thrown / or occurred through rejection and a `reload` function to rerun the async procedure.
+Async action can also be canceled with `cancel` or resolved directly using `resolve`.

 ```tsx
 import React from "react"